wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/4-5-exercise.md

     ClearCollect(AddCollection, AddColumns(ItemsCollection, "Revenue", UnitPrice * UnitsSold))
     ```

-    Here, we have created a new collection called *AddCollection, which copies all data from the *ItemsCollection* collection but in addition, we use the *AddColumns* function to add a new column called *Revenue, which is calculated as UnitPrice * UnitsSold.
+    Here, we have created a new collection called *AddCollection*, which copies all data from the *ItemsCollection* collection but in addition, we use the *AddColumns* function to add a new column called *Revenue*, which is calculated as UnitPrice * UnitsSold.

 6. Select the **Drop Column** button.